Broken Furnace 6 Signs That You Have one and how to fix it

 A Yellow Pilot Light

 A healthy pilot light flame is blue and even.
 On the other hand, a yellow flame means that the gas coming out of your furnace isn’t fully burning off.
 This is yet another indicator that Carbon Monoxide is building up in your home.
 You guessed it.
 Turn off your furnace right away.
 The most common cause of the yellow flame is dust build upon and around the pilot light or igniter.
 If that’s the case, you can try to resolve the issue yourself by gently cleaning it, but it is a risky procedure.
-If you damage the pilot light or reinstall incorrectly, you may find yourself in even greater danger.
+If you damage the pilot light or reinstall it incorrectly, you may find yourself in even greater danger.
 Call a professional if you’re in any way uncertain.

 The Blower Runs Non-Stop

 Furnaces have a limit switch.
-This switch detects the temperature of the furnace and tells the blower when to turn on and off.
+This switch detects the temperature of the furnace and tells the blower when to turn it on and off.
 It can also detect when the furnace is too hot and prevent the unit from turning on altogether.
 When the limit switch starts to malfunction, the blower doesn’t get the message to stop working and continuously blows air.
 If the limit switch fails altogether, this breaks the circuit to the furnace and the unit won’t even turn on.
 If the furnace gets too hot, a working limit switch causes the furnace to turn off so it does not overheat.
 When this happens four or more times, the controlling computer forces the furnace into a Hard Shutdown mode.
 While in this mode, the furnace can’t turn back on until it gets serviced.

 These days, furnaces are built to last for 20 to 25 years as long as they are well maintained. if your furnace is getting up in years it’s time to replace it when: